bhavyareddykanuganti/cs5293sp22-project0/README.md

 - re

 # Files and Function Description
-main.py, project0.py and testare the files used in this code
+main.py, project0.py and test_project0.py are the files used in this code
 ## 1. main.py
 All the functions defined in the project0.py file are called in main.py file for execution.
 ## 2. project0.py